Greg Kotis: Urinetown

 Kotis had gotten the idea for Urinetown when, on an ill-budgeted visit to Paris in 1995, he had to limit his trips to the city's prevalent pay toilets.
 Urinetown the Musical received ten Tony Award nominations: Best Director, Best Original Score, Best Book of a Musical, Best Musical, Best Actor in a Musical, two nominations for Best Actress in a Musical (Nancy Opel and Jennifer Laura Thompson), Best Featured Actress in a Musical, Best Choreography, and Best Orchestration.
 Urinetown has been performed around the world and in hundreds of American cities.

-Other Works
+Other works

+His post-apocalyptic bluegrass musical, The End of All Flesh, premiered at the wild project as part of the New York City Fringe in 2025, then transferred to the Magnet Theater in New York City after a sold out run.

+His musical ZM premiered at Teatro Milan in Mexico City in 2024, in a production directed by Miguel Septiem, the artistic director of Icaro Teatro.

+His play I Am Nobody premiered at The Tank in New York City and was forced to close after 3 previews and 3 performances, due to the Covid-19 pandemic.

+His play The Truth About Santa premiered at The Kraine Theater in New York City in 2008, and was revived at The Tank in New York City in 2018.